Robert Wood Johnson Foundation

 Patricia A. Polansky, RN, MS

-Pat Polansky is co-director of the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation and the Robert Wood Johnson Foundation.
-Pat directs education progression efforts, leadership, policy, communications and outreach strategies for the Future of Nursing: Campaign for Action, a nationwide effort to transform health care through nursing.
+Patricia Polansky, RN, MS, is Director, Program Development & Implementation for the Center to Champion Nursing in America, an initiative of AARP, the AARP Foundation and the Robert Wood Johnson Foundation.
+Pat directs policy and program strategies contributing to the Campaign, with a focus on nursing education, leadership and interprofessional collaboration.

 Before joining DACS, Pat was executive director of the New Jersey Board of Nursing and co-founder of a health care consulting firm, and worked in executive management roles at New Jersey hospitals for more than 20 years.
 Pat also held nursing positions at both the staff and supervisory levels, and is still proudly a registered nurse in New Jersey and Pennsylvania.
 She is the recipient of the Governor's Nursing Merit Award and the outstanding alumna designation from the University of Pennsylvania's College of Nursing, among other honors.